Mountain Lake Lodge: 3 Scenic Hikes for Dirty Dancing Fans in Pembroke, Virginia

 Ascend the mountain along the mostly dirt and rock path.
 The trail is fairly narrow and tight but otherwise passable.

-You won’t see any trail markers or blazes, but it’s fairly easy to see where to go.
-At the 1-mile mark you’ll reach the massive rocks and expansive views at the Bald Knob overlook.
+You won’t see any trail markers or blazes, but it’s easy to see where to go.
+At the 1-mile mark you’ll reach the massive rocks and big views at the Bald Knob overlook.

 You may see a subdued blue blaze here and there, but you’ll just know you’ve arrived.
 Keep walking across the rocks in the direction of the radio tower.